 For Deliveries by Car, Choose a Mileage Expense Deduction Method

-- Actual Car Expense Method
+Actual Expense Method

-- Standard Mileage Rate
+Standard Mileage Method

 The Standard Mileage Method is convenient.
-Instead of spending a lot of time to itemize each expense, as done in the Actual Car Expense method, all expenses are included in a single per mile rate.
+Instead of spending a lot of time to itemize each expense, as done in the Actual Expense Method, all expenses are included in a single per-mile rate.
 Each year the IRS takes into consideration the cost of fuel, maintenance and the current economic environment to calculate the standard mileage rate.
 This method is straight forward, easier and will result in a larger tax deduction for delivery drivers than the Actual Expense Method.

-Review the following article for detailed information about each of these deduction methods, which one to choose and how to use them, Actual Car Expense Method vs Standard Mileage Rate.
+Review the following article for detailed information about each of these deduction methods, which one to choose, and how to use them, Actual Car Expense Method vs Standard Mileage Rate.

-Standard Mileage Rate Method
+Standard Mileage Method

 Other, Non Transportation, Deducible Business Expenses